artsy/artsy.github.io/_posts/2017-04-26-Relay-Mutations.md

 Relay has a lot of benefits that make it a very compelling framework to use for state management and interaction with GraphQL APIs.
 Its major strengths are a highly optimized cache, thoughtful UI integration as well as the declarative API for data fetching and mutations.

 The initial version of Relay came with a notable learning curve due to lots of magic happening behind the scenes.
-However, Facebook recently released the first release candidates of [Relay v1.0.0](https://github.com/facebook/relay/releases/) (_Relay Modern_) with the goal of making Relay generally more approachable.
-The documentation is still scarce, but Facebook seems to be dedicated in investing their resources to make sure that Relay will see even more adoption in the future.
+However, Facebook recently released the first release candidates of [Relay v1.0.0](https://github.com/facebook/relay/releases/) (_Relay Modern_) with the [goal of making Relay generally more approachable](https://code.facebook.com/posts/1362748677097871).

 It's worth noting that Relay isn't the only available GraphQL client.
 Apollo Client is a great alternative which is a lot easier to get started with.
 [For a detailed comparison please refer to this article.](https://www.graph.cool/docs/tutorials/relay-vs-apollo-iechu0shia/)